 The soup base sachet.

-Has a kind of seafood and chicken scent.
+Has a spicy scent.

-Detail of the side panels (click to enlarge).
-Contains fish and crustacean.
-To prepare, add in dry sachet contents and boiling water to fill line. cover and steep for 3 minutes.
-Add in contents of paste sachet.
+Detail from the side panels (click to enlarge).
+Looks to be meat free but check for yourself.
+To prepare, add contents of sachets to bowl and boiling water to fill line. cover for 4 minutes.
 Stir and enjoy!

 The noodle block.